babsey/xai_nest/README.md

-# Xircuits Component Library Template
+# Xircuits Component Library for NEST Simulator.

 This section should have a short description on what is does.